3003/Text-Retrieval-Python/README.md

 - Reading level

 ###Term Frequency - Inverted Document Frequency (TF-IDF)###
 **TF-IDF** is the product of TF and IDF.
-A high TF-IDF means the term is related to a document.
+A high TF-IDF means the term is highly related to a document.

 **TF** or tf(t,d), can prevent bias to longer documents:
 - Raw Frequency: Simply count the number of times the term/query appears in the document.